Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     --file uan-config-PRODUCT_VERSION.json
     ```

     e.
 Tell CFS to apply the new configuration to UANs by repeating the following command for each UAN.
-Replace `UAN_XNAME` in the command below with the name of a different UAN each time the command is run.
+Replace `UAN_XNAME` in the following command with the name of a different UAN each time the command is run.

     ```
     ncn-m001# cray cfs components update --desired-config uan-config-PRODUCT_VERSION \